 A wired doorbell needs power to operate, but the 120VAC from the electrical box is too powerful and un-needed for the application.
 A transformer steps the 120VAC voltage down to 16-20-24 volts to be compatible with doorbell components voltage ratings.

-Junction Box Mounting (as shown): The transformer will have males threads and a nut; allowing the transformer to mount via one of the junction box knockouts.
+The transformer will either have males threads and a nut; allowing the transformer to mount via one of the junction box knockouts, or use a quick install lock-mount.
 Power will be delivered from the 120v wires inside the box; connecting to the pigtail wires pre-attached to the doorbell transformer.

 *Further specific instructions will be included in product packaging.